eu-digital-green-certificates/dgc-api-tests/specs/gateway/DeleteCertificates.md

 * check that the response had no error
 * check that DSC is in trustlist
 * delete DSC created
 * check that the response had no error
 * check that DSC is not in trustlist

+## delete a dsc created with alias endpoint

+tags:

+Delete a DSC certificate of a country by using the POST endpoint.
+This is used so that a body can be used in a POST request instead of a DELETE request.

+* create a valid DSC
+* sign DSC with UPLOAD certificate
+* upload DSC
+* check that the response had no error
+* check that DSC is in trustlist
+* delete DSC created using alias Endpoint
+* check that the response had no error
+* check that DSC is not in trustlist